- Original / Generic tool comparison

 KK 254 / KK .100 (Molex)

-This type of connector is produced by a very large number of manufacturers.
+Connectors resembling these are produced by many manufacturers, most of whom are anonymous factories in mainland China, whose product is sold under a plethora of different brand names.
 For the most part, headers and housings mate and latch fairly well across brands.

 Unofficial male connectors

-Unfortunately there is no standard male connector in the KK 100 family, but this hasn’t stopped a slew of unofficial connectors from being produced.
+Unfortunately there is no standard male connector in the KK 254 family, but this hasn’t stopped a slew of unofficial connectors from being produced.
+These connectors bear and extraordinary resemblance to the Molex SPOX 5420 series (SPOX is a similar, but incompatible type, which does have a wire-to-wire male).

 The quality of these is not comparable to that of the mating connectors, but perhaps this is not so surprising, given the intended market of these connectors.